OokTech/TW5-Bob/README.md

 - *coming soon* Exclude lists on a per-wiki and per-user basis
 - *coming soon* a list of all wikis currently being served
-- *coming soon* each new wiki is made as a child process which allows messages to be passed between the different wikis.
-I need to find how to use this to make sure each wiki is accessible to all the others.
+- *coming soon* each wiki is part of the same node process so communication and sharing tiddlers between the wikis is possible, I just haven't written the UI yet.

 Some notes: